espocrm/documentation/user-guide/mass-email.md

 1. Create new Campaign with a status `Email` or `Newsletter`.
 Select one or a few target lists in `Target Lists` field.
 2. After Campaign record is created create Mass Email for this campaign: click plus on Mass Email panel.
 Specify _Date Start_ - when emails should be sent, and select _Email Template_.
 Make sure _Status_ set as `Pending`.

 If everything is setup right emails should go out.
-By default they should be sent at night.
+They should be sent each hour with portions (you can change portion size in Administration > Outbound Emails).
 Administrator can change it by updating `Scheduling` field of `Check Group Email Accounts` Scheduled Job.

 You can check if emails are sent in Log panel.